 Does the best longboard for everything and everyone exist?
 Probably not, but you can certainly pick the best longboard for yourself based on your size, skills, and riding style.
-In fact, most of the content of this website revolves around helping riders, new or experienced, choose their next best longboard.

 In this post, I share what I consider some of the top longboards around for each type of riding style, based on years of experience riding boards and helping other choose the right longboard for them.

 In the last section of the post, you’ll find a simple yet comprehensive guide that goes over the main things to consider for choosing a good longboard.

 See also my ultimate longboard selector tool here

 A great longboard for beginners should be comfortable to push on, stable at some speed, easy to turn and carve on, quality-built yet affordable.

 Magneto Bamboo Cruiser 42″

 The Bamboo Cruiser is a full-sized symmetrical shape with large wheel cutouts (low wheelbite).
 It has a large foot platform to learn on.
 The drop-through mount makes it lower-riding, stable at moderate speed, and easy to push on.

 The mixed bamboo and maple construction gives the deck strength, but also a nice flex for carving energy and comfortable cushioning.
 If you don’t mind a having big board and ride in open spaces, this is a great affordable longboard ($130) for all-around riding and confidently building your skills.